Warsaw Pact invasion of Czechoslovakia: Normalization (1969–1971)

 In the history of Czechoslovakia, normalization (normalizace, normalizácia) is a name commonly given to the period 1969–87.
 It was characterized by initial restoration of the conditions prevailing before the reform period led by Dubček, first of all, the firm rule of the Communist Party of Czechoslovakia and subsequent preservation of this new status quo.

 "Normalization" is sometimes used in a narrower sense to refer only to the period 1969 to 1971.

 The official ideology of normalization is sometimes called Husakism after the Czechoslovak leader Gustáv Husák.

 Revoking or modifying the reforms and removing the reformers

-When Gustáv Husák replaced Alexander Dubček as leader of the KSČ in April 1969, his regime quickly acted in order to "normalize" the country's political situation.
+When Husák replaced Dubček as leader of the KSČ in April 1969, his regime quickly acted in order to "normalize" the country's political situation.
 The chief objectives of Husák's normalization were the restoration of firm party rule and the reestablishment of Czechoslovakia's status as a committed member of the socialist bloc.
 The normalization process involved five interrelated steps: